sguzman/benchmarks/README.md

 Shio | 71.800 | 317.800 |   |   |   |   |
 tokio-minihttp | 106.900 | 1.047.000 |   |   |   |

-Absolute winner is tokio-minihttp.
+Absolute winner is *tokio-minihttp*.
 Which is makes sense, it doesn’t do too much.
 But it is good reference point.